 Additionally, you may still be able to check out books through your local library.

 And while you’re staying at home, you could listen to a podcast, take up a new hobby, learn a new skill or play board games.

 For more ideas and inspiration, check out a few of the socially distanced options in this guide of free things to do.

 6. Know Your Hourly Pay

-If you don’t already know, take the time to figure out how much money you make hourly.
+If you don’t already know, take the time to figure out exactly how much money you make in one hour.
 One Facebook user, Mary, relies on this as inspiration to decide whether or not a purchase is important.

 “I always ask myself, ‘how many hours do I have to work to buy…’ and then decide if what I’m buying is really worth it.”

 This is a great way to decide quickly if a product or service is worth the price to you.

 One effective way to stop spending money is by making sure that it never hits your checking account in the first place.
 Instead, have a portion of your paycheck deposited directly into another account.